Ernesto Pinto-Bazurco: Swiss Consulate Post

 As soon as Peruvians relations broke with Germany, the Swiss Confederation assumed representation of Peru in Germany.
 The Swiss consulate in Germany assigned Ernesto Pinto-Bazurco to represent the interests of Peruvian citizens living in Munich.

 Under these circumstances, Pinto-Bazurco is wanted by some Jewish families who were in hiding and who asked Pinto-Bazurco for help to escape Nazi persecution.
 When he asked one of these Jewish families (they were escaping to Argentina) why they sought his help, they told him that the surname Pinto is of Sephardic Jewish origin.

 Pinto-Bazurco granted the necessary documentation without asking for any payment or benefit in return.
-Furthermore, Ernesto Pinto-Bazurco took care of some Jewish families, who dared not go to a public hospitals for fear of being arrested by the Nazis.
+Furthermore, Ernesto Pinto-Bazurco took care of some Jewish families, who dared not go to public hospitals for fear of being arrested by the Nazis.

 When the Second World War ended, the Peruvian ship Rimac repatriated some Peruvians who had stayed during the war.
 Among them was the Pinto-Bazurco family.
 In Peru, Hildegard Rittler carried out peaceful activities and promoted the positives that German culture had to offer, earning her the German "Cross of Merit".
 Hildegard Rittler wrote her testimonial about those years lived with Ernesto Pinto-Bazurco in the novels "Angels in Hell" and "When love conquers war".